stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/02-creating-simple-rest-service.md

 ```

 **3. Add a router that can serve static content**
-Now let's add a Web server that can server static content, This does only require three lines of code
+Now let's add a Web server that can server static content, which only requires three lines of code

 Create the router object:
 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Create Router">